ojds2022/SVG_Logo_Generator/README.md

 Users must first create a package.json file.
 For package management, npm is used.
 Users can run 'npm i' in the terminal to install all dependencies.

 ## Usage
 This app is used in the command terminal.
 Users can initiate the app by first entering 'node index.js' in the command line.
 Next, users will be given a series of questions regarding how they would like to style their SVG logo.
-Once all questions are answered, a customized SVG logo will automatically be created.
+Once all questions are answered, a customized SVG logo will automatically be created within the 'examples' folder.

 ## Liscense